mforman/qmk_extra/README.md

 * Holding down `enter` to activate `RAISE` you get `5`
 * Holding down `enter` and holding `J` (for `SHIFT`) you get `%`

-The `RAISE` layer keys are shown in blue in the top-right corner of the key in the diagram
+The `RAISE` layer keys are shown in <span style="color: blue">blue</span> in the top-right corner of the key in the diagram

 ### Lower Layer